nlybe/Elgg-Privacy-Notification/README.md

 - Option to require acceptance of privacy notification on registration form.
 - IP address and browser are tracked on privacy acceptance.
 - Option to use invite link for users who haven't accepted the privacy notification yet.
-- Option to anonymize users who haven't accept the privacy notification, if enabled in settings.
-Anonymized user are visible by administrators. ** This option is deprecated for Elgg v3.x.**

 ## Installation